tbalza/tbalza-blog-hugo/content/posts/kubernetes_cicd/kubernetes_cicd.md

 **Looking Ahead**

-For our next post, further improvements on the aspects of multi environment setups and software development lifecycle could bring this PoC closer to real-life production scenarios.
+For our next post, we'll explore how implementing aspects of multi-environment setups and the software development lifecycle can make this PoC move closer to real-world production scenarios.